 She had to find Mark.
 But she could not risk being seen.
 Slowly she made her way along the street in the direction of his place.
 Keeping to the shadows she took great care to avoid making the slightest noise or drawing attention to herself in any way.
 Mercifully the street was deserted.
 Those who were out risked incarceration for disobeying the newly imposed curfew.

 She heard the sound of engines, and stepped back to hide in the deeper shadows, breathing shallowly, her hand over her mouth to disperse any tell-tale clouds of breath that might reveal her position.
-A convoy of military vehicles rumbled by.
+A convoy of military vehicles rumbled by, their hateful insignia concealed by the darkness.
 Anna felt vaguely surprised that they were heading out of town.
-A few minutes later, and the faintest of sounds pricked her ear and sent her scurrying for cover once more.
+She waited a little longer to be sure they’d gone.
+A minute later, and the faintest of sounds pricked her ear and she was glad she was still hidden.
 Someone was coming.

 No uniform buttons or braid glistened in the chilly moonlight, no cap was silhouetted against the sky.
 As the figure drew nearer, she held her breath, leaning closer into the shadows, trying to make herself invisible.

 It was Mark.
+He found her immediately.
 He grabbed her tightly and thrust her back into the shadows.

 ‘Anna!
 What the fuck are you doing out here?’